IgorCSilva/ruby_rabbitmq/README.md

 ## Running the application

 Run all services:
 `docker-compose up --build`

-You can access the RabbitMQ interface: `http://localhost:15672`.
+You can access the RabbitMQ interface here: `http://localhost:15672`.
-Siging with credentials defined.
+Siging with defined credentials in docker-compose file.

 Get inside the consumer container:
 `docker exec -it ruby_rabbitmq_consumer bash`